tonywhatever/deb_build4skippy/README.md

 ## How to create a skippy-xd debian package?

-No need to panic, no editing required (except for backporting and that is for changing one word only).
+No need to panic, no editing is required (except for backporting and that is for changing one word only).
 After downloading the essential tools, the build-dependencies and the 2 zip-files you will have an installable debian-package within a few minutes.
 It is as easy as that.

 For Debian read Debian-Recipe.md